Skip to main content

 What’s the difference between relining and replacing?

-- Supporting Context: Clinical guidelines explain that a reline adds new material to the fitting surface, useful when the base and teeth are still in good condition but your gums and bone have changed.
-Replacement is recommended when the denture teeth are worn, the base is cracked/compromised, or esthetics and function can’t be restored with a reline alone.
+Relining means reshaping the inside of your existing denture so it fits your gums better by adding new material to the fitting surface, which is appropriate when the base and teeth are still in good condition but your gums and bone have changed over time.
+Replacing means fabricating a completely new denture and is recommended when the denture teeth are worn, the base is cracked, or function and appearance can no longer be restored with a reline alone.
+Regular evaluations allow Dr. Khademazad to determine which option best protects your chewing function, comfort, and oral health over the next several years.